 Published in the US and the UK by W.W.
 Norton in 2011.
-Also published in France, Italy, Japan, and South Korea.
-Excerpted in Wired News, Wired UK, and Contagious.
+Available as an audiobook.
+Also published in France, Italy, Japan, South Korea, and Taiwan.
+Excerpted in Wired, Wired UK, and Contagious.
 French edition excerpted in Books.

 “Like Marshall McLuhan’s groundbreaking 1964 book, Understanding Media, this . . . is an essential read.” —Library Journal

-Published in the US by HarperCollins in 1995.
+Published by HarperCollins in 1995.
+Available as an audiobook.
 Excerpted in the Los Angeles Times.

 “Reveals the shark tank at its most lethal and hilarious.”